bellcd/blog/src/content/blog/subclassing-in-javascript/index.md

 The invocation of our `Animal` constructor did NOT use the keyword `new`, (so this does not get automatically bound to a new object, which would then be returned).
 Furthermore, using `call()` to invoke our `Animal` constructor allowed us to specify what the `this` binding should be when `Animal` invokes here.
 Here's the crucial piece:

-Inside our `Dog` constructor - because we always* expect it to be invoked with the keyword `new` - the new object that's created and bound to `this` - our instance object - is EXACTLY what we want our `this` keyword inside the Animal execution context to refer to.
-And that's precisely what invoking `Animal` with `call()`, passing in the keyword `this`, does.
+> Inside our subclass constructor (`Dog`) - because we always* expect it to be invoked with the keyword `new` - the new object that's created and bound to `this` - our instance object - is EXACTLY what we want our `this` keyword inside the superclass (`Animal`) execution context to refer to.
+And that's precisely what invoking the superclass with `call()`, passing in the keyword `this`, does.

-*The constructor `Dog`, specifically, doesn't necessarily have to be called with `new`.
+*The subclass in the example here, `Dog`, could itself have subclasses.
 The general idea is the constructor of the class you want an instance of is called with `new`.
 So, for example, `Dog` could be a superclass to `GermanShepherd` & `ShilohShepherd`.
 In that case, we would use the keyword `new` to invoke one (let's say `GermanShepherd`), and then the `GermanShepherd` constructor would use `call()` to invoke `Dog`, which would also use `call()` to invoke `Animal`, all the while passing the `this` binding to the object that will eventually be our `GermanShepherd` instance through to each function's execution context.

 ## Methods
 So that seems to solve the issue of properties set directly in a subclass or superclass constructor.
 But what about methods that are hanging out on the object(s) at a subclass's or superclass's prototype property?

 Here, again, we need to be careful that we make choices such that methods are only available to appropriate instance objects.
 Instances of both our `Dog` & `Cat` classes should both be able to `run`, `wagTail`, & `eat`, but only dogs should be able to `bark`, and only `cats` should be able to meow.

 Recall that every function in JavaScript gets a `prototype` property, which references a mostly empty object.
-Also, when we invoke that function (which by convention we call constructors - even though there's nothing inherently special in JavaScript about these functions!) with the keyword `new`, the object that is returned (you know, the one that caused so much fuss above.
-Yeah, THAT object) has its prototype set to the object at the constructor's `prototype` property.
+When we invoke that function (the constructor) with the keyword `new`, the object that is returned (ie, the one that caused so much fuss above!) has its prototype set to the object at the constructor's `prototype` property.

-All of this happens, so that we can do stuff like:
+All of this happens in part so we can do stuff like:

 ```js
 var spot = new Dog('Dalmation', 'black and white', 'small', 'Spot');
 spot.bark() // WOOF WOOF WOOF.
 I'm Spot WOOF WOOF WOOF
 ```

 The object referenced by spot DOES NOT HAVE a `bark()` method. `bark()` is a method on the object at `Dog.prototype`.
-Our `spot` instance is able to find the `bark()` method because of how JavaScript's prototype chain works.
+Our `spot` instance is able to find the `bark()` method because of [how JavaScript's prototype chain works](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes).

 Please make sure that's clear, 'cause none of the rest of this will make sense if it's fuzzy!

 Now, every object in JavaScript will (eventually) delegate failed property lookups to `Object.prototype`.
-Soooo, when we're making subclasses, with regards to methods, what we basically want to do is have our `[subclass].prototype` delegate failed lookups to our `[superclass].prototype`.This is in contrast to the default behavior of our `[subclass].prototype`, which would delegate failed lookups directly to `Object.prototype`. **We're essentially adding another stop in the failed property lookup chain.**
+So, when we're making subclasses, with regards to methods, we want our `[subclass].prototype` to delegate failed lookups to our `[superclass].prototype`.This is in contrast to the default behavior of our `[subclass].prototype`, which would delegate failed lookups directly to `Object.prototype`.

+> **We're essentially adding another stop in the failed property lookup chain.**

 So how do we do this?

-Well, it would be super helpful if there was some syntax in JavaScript that would allow us to specify what object a given object should delegate failed lookups to (hint hint)
+Well, it would be super helpful if there was some syntax in JavaScript that allows us to specify what object a given object should delegate failed lookups to. (hint hint)

 Turns out there is.
 It's called `Object.create()`.
-We pass in an existing object, which will be used as the prototype to a new object that it returns.
+We pass in an object, which will be used as the prototype to a new object that it returns.

-So we can move the `run`, `wagTail`, and `eat` methods from the `Cat` and `Dog` constructor's prototype property, onto the `Animal` constructor's prototype property.
+We can move any methods that both subclasses need to access (`run`, `wagTail`, and `eat`) from their respective constructor's prototype object (`Cat` and `Dog`) onto the superclass' (`Animal`) prototype object.

 ```js
 Animal.prototype.run = function() {